 Leaders pay tribute to D K Duncan who dies at age 80

-ONE of Jamaica's most radical and influential politicians, Dr Donald Keith Duncan, better known as DK, died yesterday at the age of 80, following a short bout with the COVID-19 disease.
+ONE of Jamaica's most radical and influential politicians, Dr Donald Keith Duncan, better known as DK, died yesterday at the age of 80, following a short bout with COVID-19.

 Prime Minister Andrew Holness, responding to Dr Duncan's death on Instagram, said it was with deep sadness that he learnt of the passing of the former Cabinet minister and Member of Parliament.